RyanSpartan117/another_ruby_framework/README.md

 I have chosen to classify sad/bad test paths as out of scope considering time constraints for this technical test.
 So everything here is purely happy.

-I've included a nonsense test that fails in line with the expected deliverables.
+I've included a nonsense test that fails in line with the expected technical deliverables.

-Due to time constraints, I was not able to implement the clearing of the tests.
+Due to time constraints, I was not able to implement the clearing of the todos.
 This is the next part of the functionality I would have automated.